Azure/arc_jumpstart_docs/docs/drops_contribution_guidelines/_index.md

     - **Source Code**: Include all the code files you've created, along with any necessary documentation (README, images, videos, etc.).
 Ensure these files follow the correct structure defined in the [folder structure](#folder-structure) section.

     - **Drop Definition**: Provide a JSON file with all the required fields as described in the [Drops Schema](./SCHEMA.md) definition.
-This file will be used by the Arc Jumpstart Drops page to create a Drop card with all the necessary information, tags, authors, as well as apply the correct filtering mechanisms (left bar).
-The Drop definition JSON file should be placed under the [drops](./drops/) folder, and the name should be unique, descriptive and using **snake_case**.
-Also, this file will be used for the action buttons like _Download_ and _Share_.
+This file will be used by the Arc Jumpstart Drops page to create a Drop card with all the necessary information, as you can see in the following image.

     ![Drop card](./drop_definition.png)

+    1. Drop card created for each *JSON* definition schema file placed under the [drops](./drops/) folder, with a unique *Title* and *Authors*.
+The name should be unique, descriptive and using **snake_case**.
+    1. Description of the Drop
+    1. Filter bar to filter Drops based on the metadata of the Drop, like tags, products, creation date and topics.
+    1. Tags and action buttons: _Download_ and _Share_.

 1. **Create Pull Request to Canary**: Submit your pull request (PR) to the Canary branch of [Arc Jumpstart Drops](https://github.com/Azure/arc_jumpstart_drops).